-While not a nationwide program, a number of AAA clubs offer safe ride services on select dates for members and nonmembers.
-This service is not available everywhere.
-AAA strongly encourages motorists to pick a designated driver before they head out for any holiday celebrations.
+A number of AAA clubs offer safe ride services on select dates for members and nonmembers.
+This service is not available everywhere. * AAA strongly recommends selecting a designated driver before heading out for any St. Patrick’s Day celebrations.

 *Please note availability is subject to change without notice.

 AAA Clubs Currently Offering a Safe Ride Program for St. Patrick’s Day

 - AAA Arizona (statewide)

 - AAA Auto Club Group “Tow-to-Go” (statewide in Florida, Georgia, Iowa, Nebraska, and Tennessee) Program runs March 17 – 6 a.m.
 March 19.

 - AAA Oklahoma (Metro Tulsa, Metro Oklahoma City, Shawnee, Bartlesville, Enid, Muskogee, Tahlequah, Ardmore and Lawton)

 - AAA South Dakota (Sioux Falls, Rapid City, Mitchell and Yankton)

 - AAA Findlay (Hancock County, Ohio) Local motorists must dial (419) 425-3908.
 Program runs 9 a.m.
 March 17 to 4 a.m.
 March 18.